Book Talk : Innovation–Development Detours for Latecomers

 About the Event

-CRIS-IS.ORG in association with ASSIST (UK) and University of Malaya North South Research Center (UoMNSRC is organising a panel discussion on the book Innovation–Development Detours for Latecomers
+CRIS-IS.ORG in association with the IS-DISCUSSION-GROUP, CSIRO, Australia, ASSIST (UK) and University of Malaya North South Research Center (UoMNSRC is organising a panel discussion on the book Innovation–Development Detours for Latecomers

 Managing Global-Local Interfaces in the De-Globalization Era (2024).